iKintosh/ikintosh/README.md

 - 🔭 I’m currently working on Advertisment platform at bol.com
 - 🌱 And trying to find time for open source contributions
 - 👯 Ready to collaborate on developing [ETNA package](https://github.com/etna-team/etna)
-- 💬 Ask me open source development, Python and Rust development
+- 💬 Ask me open source, Python and Rust development

 <br/>